-The Wyoming State Underground Facilities Law requires all persons who are excavating underground facilities in the state of Wyoming to call One Call of Wyoming at least 48 hours (excluding weekends and holidays) in advance of starting any underground projects.
-There are instances of emergencies where locates will need to be done sooner, but these are few and far between.
+The Wyoming State Underground Facilities Law requires all persons who will be excavating underground facilities in the state of Wyoming to call One Call of Wyoming at least 48 hours (excluding weekends and holidays) in advance of starting any underground projects.
+There are instances where emergencies you will need to call One Call to locate sooner, but these are few and far between.

 Emergency Locate Requests

-Remember, an actual emergency locate request may be hampered in response time if a locator is responding to a bogus emergency locate request.
+Remember, an actual emergency locate request may be hampered in response time if a locator responds to a bogus emergency locate request.

 Requesting a Locate is Easy

-There are standard colors which are used for each utility who locates underground facilities.
+There are standard colors used for each utility that locates underground facilities.
 These colors are as follows:

 APWA Uniform Color Code (Uses ANSI Standard Z535.1 Safety Color Code)